Home Compare TDY vs TRMB

 Teledyne Technologies vs Trimble: Which Stock Looks Stronger in 2026?

-Structurally, Teledyne Technologies and Trimble are closely matched — neither holds a meaningful edge overall.
+The structural profiles are close, with Teledyne Technologies carrying a narrow edge on stability.
 Trimble still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Teledyne Technologies is in better shape — its trend is intact while Trimble's trend has broken down.
+That puts structure and market broadly in agreement — Teledyne Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.